- This project received $10 million in design funding in the Connecting Washington transportation package.

 The End Result

-We will replace the existing traffic signal with a freeway interchange.
-On-ramps and exits and a new bridge over the highway will result in smoother transitions between SR 522 and adjacent county roads.
-This will greatly improve traffic flow and driver safety.
+We will replace the existing traffic signal with improvements to create smoother transitions between SR 522 and nearby county roads.
+This will improve traffic flow and driver safety.

-- Safety: Building an interchange at SR 522 and Paradise Lake Road will increase traffic flow and decrease congestion.
+- Safety: Improvements at SR 522 and Paradise Lake Road will increase traffic flow and decrease congestion.
 Improving flow will decrease rear-end collisions during stop and go conditions, making the roadway safer for drivers.

 - Congestion Relief: A new interchange means increased flow, which will cut down on drive times and driver frustration.